 SIMPLE DRESSED SALAD

-In a bowl, combine the diced tomato, the diced cucumber, ½ the chopped parsley, a drizzle of olive oil, a sweetener (to taste), a splash of water, and seasoning.
+In a bowl, combine the tomato, Cucumber, ½ the parsley, a drizzle of olive oil, a sweetener, a splash of water, and seasoning.
 Set aside.

-Place a pan over medium-high heat with a drizzle of oil.
-Pat the ostrich dry with paper towel.
+Return the pan to medium-high heat with a drizzle of oil.
+Pat the Ostrich dry with paper towel.
 When hot, fry the ostrich until browned, 1-2 minutes (shifting occasionally).
-You may need to do this step in batches.
 In the final 30 seconds, baste with the BBQ sauce.
 Remove from the pan, reserving any pan juices, and season.

 DONE ALREADY?

-Plate up the roasted potatoes and the BBQ ostrich drizzled with any remaining pan juices.
-Serve the cucumber & tomato salad on the side.
-Garnish it all with the remaining parsley.
+Plate up the roasted potatoes and the BBQ Ostrich drizzled with any remaining pan juices.
+Serve the Cucumber and tomato salad on the side.
+Garnish it all with the remaining parsley and the seed mix.

 BEGIN WITH BABY POTATOES